26 Secrets Personal Organizers Would Never Tell You for Free

 Switch to one type of hanger.
 It makes a huge difference.
 If you have varying kinds, they get caught on each other, they’re not the same height and you can’t see everything as well.
 I especially love the thin hangers that are covered in velvet.
 Because they’re super slim, you can fit more into your closet, and your clothes won’t slip off them.
 Here are more tips for how to organize your closet.

 Maximize your closet space

 Put in an extra tension rod so you can hang shirts on top and skirts on the bottom, and always add hooks to hang jewelry and scarves if you have extra wall space.
 You can even put a chest of drawers in there if you have the room.
-Learn how to fix the 12 most common closet organizing mistakes.
+Here are some utility closet organizing ideas you’ll wish you knew sooner.